Chapo Trap House: Felix Biederman

 Felix Charles Biederman, Chapo co-founder and co-host, was raised in the affluent, historically liberal neighborhood of Hyde Park in Chicago, and cites his upbringing in the city as motivating his criticism of the "establishment" Democratic party.
 After attending the University of St. Thomas in Minnesota, he moved to New York to work as a freelance writer, often covering mixed-martial-arts for Deadspin and the New York Observer.
 Together with Texas and Blake Zeff, he co-created the fictional centrist political pundit Carl Diggler for CAFE, also voicing him on his in-character podcast The DigCast.
 Biederman has cited Native Son by Richard Wright and Master of the Senate by Robert Caro as some of his most influential books.
 In 2018, Biederman wrote and narrated Fighting in the Age of Loneliness, a five-part documentary about MMA directed by Jon Bois of SB Nation.

 Amber A'Lee Frost

 Amber A'Lee Frost is a writer and musician who was a regular guest in the first year of Chapo, and officially joined as a co-host in November 2016.
 She was raised in Indiana, attending high school in Pittsboro.
 In 2011 she moved to New York, where she worked for the Working Families Party, the Democratic Socialists of America, and then Bernie Sanders's 2016 presidential campaign.
 She has written for Columbia Journalism Review, Jacobin, The Baffler and Current Affairs.
+Frost also taught a freshman writing course at New York University.
 Her first book of essays, Dirtbag, was published by St. Martin's Press in 2023.
 She also contributed to Rosa Luxemburg: Her Life and Legacy (2013) and False Choices: The Faux Feminism of Hillary Rodham Clinton (Verso, 2016).